Key takeaways:

 If you get a rash while taking Trikafta, tell your healthcare team.
 If the rash is mild, you may be able to keep taking the medication.
 If you have a severe rash, your prescriber may ask you to stop taking Trikafta while the rash heals.
 You may be able to start taking Trikafta again after the rash is gone.

-Keep in mind: Rash is a rare side effect, but sometimes it’s a symptom of a severe allergic reaction (anaphylaxis).
+While rash is a rare Trikafta side effect, it can sometimes be a symptom of a severe allergic reaction (anaphylaxis).
 If you also develop hives, swelling of the face, tongue, or throat, or a fast heartbeat, call 911 or have someone take you to the ER.

 Some people reported a stuffy or runny nose while taking Trikafta during clinical trials.
 But chronic sinus inflammation is common in people living with CF, which causes a stuffy nose.
 A small study found that Trikafta may actually help improve nasal congestion.
 And a runny nose can be a sign that your sinuses are draining as the mucus thins out.